Introduction

 Effective Communication and Patient Engagement

-Clear and timely communication between staff and patients is essential for providing quality care.
-However, with high patient volumes and limited staff, ensuring consistent and effective communication can be challenging.
+Timely and clear communication among staff and patients is vital for quality care.
+However, with the pressure of high patient volumes and limited staff, maintaining effective communication can often become a challenge.

 Efficient Management of Medical Records and Regulatory Compliance